Valkje/usermodels2122/docs/index.md

 ## Introduction

 This project concerns itself with the adaptive automation of a simulated driving task.
-Relying on an existing driving model implemented in ACT-R, we will research and develop a real-time automation system that will determine when the model should take over partial or full control of the driving task and when control should be handed back to the human driver.
-The adaptive automation system will attempt to maintain a stable driver mental workload.
+Relying on an existing driving model implemented in ACT-R, we will research and develop a real-time adaptive automation system that will determine when the model should take over partial or full control of the driving task and when control should be handed back to the human driver.
+The adaptive automation system should attempt to maintain a stable driver mental workload, increasing the level of automation when the driver's mental workload becomes too high and decreasing the level of automation again when the driver's mental workload has decreased sufficiently.

 ## Hypotheses

 We hypothesize that increases in automation will reduce the driver’s workload.
-Based on this we expect adaptive automation to lead to a more stable mental workload over time.
-Additionally, we hypothesize that we will be observing an improvement in human driving performance measures due to adaptive automation.
-It is likewise possible that we will mainly observe an improvement in the performance on a secondary task due to adaptive automation since subjects might be able to focus more on that secondary task when the model is in (partial) control of the driving task.
+Based on this we expect that adaptive automation will lead to a more stable mental workload over time.
+Additionally, we hypothesize that we will be observing an improvement in the performance on a secondary task due to adaptive automation since subjects might be able to focus more on that secondary task when the model is in (partial) control of the driving task.
+We also hypothesized that we would be able to observe an inprovement in human driving performance measures due to adaptive automation.
+However, we did not investigate this hypothesis further because of two reasons.
+First, due to a recording error we did not collect driving performance data during the experiment.
+More importantly however, investigating this hypothesis would have been complicated by the fact that driving performance metrics would reflect a mixture of the autonomous driving model's performance and the driver's performance (see Assessment).

 ## Experiment (Test of System)